shanils90/policies/README.md

-# Leave Policies
+# Attendance and Leave policy
-Leave Policies
+Attendance and Leave policy